 Reasons Faithful Members Leave the Church

-Faithful Members Leave The Church
+Why Do Faithful Members Leave the Church?

 Pastors and top leaders can't help but notice that people who have been faithful for many years sometimes leave the church.
 Some pastors tend to overlook the trend and say they are called to preach only to the people left in the church.
 They should seek to find out the reason people who were once faithful are finding it necessary to leave.
 If they knew the reason, it might help to prevent others from leaving.